typhonjs-node-esdoc/esdoc-plugin-jspm/README.md

 - Install `esdoc-plugin-jspm` as a `devDependency` in `package.json`.
 - Create an `esdoc.json` configuration file adding the plugin.
 - Add `option` -> `packages` data listing the JSPM packages to link.
-- Add an `esdoc.json` configuration file for all JSPM managed packages to link.
+- Add an `esdoc.json` configuration file in all JSPM managed packages to link.
 - Run ESdoc then profit!

+For more information view the [ESDoc tutorial](https://esdoc.org/tutorial.html)

-Please see the [Backbone-Parse-ES6](https://github.com/typhonjs/backbone-parse-es6) repo for an example using Esdoc-plugin-JSPM.
+Please see the [Backbone-Parse-ES6](https://github.com/typhonjs/backbone-parse-es6) repo for an example using ESdoc-Plugin-JSPM.

 Example from Backbone-Parse-ES6 (package.json)[https://github.com/typhonjs/backbone-parse-es6/blob/master/package.json]: